HISTORY & MISSION

 Since LIP opened, our goal has been to provide activities that the teens and their families felt would be most helpful.
 Our community informed approach resulted in activities that include academic support, creative arts therapies, music, health/wellness activities and family services.
 We understood from the beginning that for the program to be a success it was necessary to break the barriers that stopped families from accessing mental health care.

 LIP is unique for so many reasons, from how the program was developed and the services we provide, to our goal of having the program be accepted as a community defined, evidenced model of care by SAMHSA.
 What started as one center in the Bronx has now grown to centers in Brooklyn, Queens, and Washington Heights, Manhattan.
-With funding from the NYS Office of Mental Health, LIP expanded beyond the borders of NYC with new centers in Poughkeepsie and Yonkers, both of which opened in February 2023.
+With funding from the NYS Office of Mental Health, LIP expanded beyond the borders of NYC with new sites in Poughkeepsie and Yonkers, both of which opened in February 2023.
 Our next site, which is located in Amsterdam, NY will open later this year.

 LIP’s motto “Survive, Thrive and Strive” exemplifies the program’s goals.
 When a teen enters a LIP, she is met by a knowledgeable and empathetic staff of professional young Latinas.
 Once there, she receives tutoring to improve her academic performance; takes part in creative arts therapy to work through their emotions using art, music, movement and poetry; increases her self-esteem by improving their sense of self-worth; and opens lines of communication with her family.
 Our teens are given the hope to imagine a future full of possibilities and the tools to achieve them.